arnaud-jamin/Cog/README.md

 - The log categories are used to filter both the output log and the debug draw.

 ### Metric
-Gather various values sent by the selected actor and compte their rate per second.
+Gather various values sent by the selected actor and compute their rate per second.
 This is typically used to compute the damage dealt or received per second.

 ![Metric](https://github.com/arnaud-jamin/Cog/assets/13844285/64d3cb7c-8731-4897-9ef9-b0868148ebe2)
 - The following code shows how to add a metric: